RezVIKONG/Nmap-FE/README.md

 # Nmap-FE
 Nmap Fan Edition 'One-Click' CLI Frontend
+Based on Nmap - visit https://nmap.org/ - you can also find the terms of the 'Nmap Public Source License' at https://svn.nmap.org/nmap/LICENSE

+---

 ## This script has been created to do a 'Smart One-Click' Scan of a typical Windows-Linux-MacOS Target in less than 45 Minutes.

 Features include:
 - Recursive Basic FW/IPS Evasion
 - Tuned Scan Timings